-The taxation regime in Spain has been changed starting 2015 and the rates of major taxes decreased by a few percentages for the benefit of the local and the foreign investors who are encouraged to do business in this country that was strongly affected by the financial crises and that tries to recover.
+The taxation regime in Spain has been changed starting with 2015 and the rates of major taxes decreased by a few percentages for the benefit of the local and the foreign investors who are encouraged to do business in this country, that was strongly affected by the financial crisis, but finally has recovered in the last few years.

 Another important change is the removal of the exemption on the first EUR 1,500 of dividends.

 The foreign entrepreneurs who obtain dividends in Spain, but not through a permanent establishment in this country, are required to pay the dividend tax applicable at the rate of 19% starting with 2016.
 They were entitled to a refund of the dividend tax for the first EUR 1,500 of their dividends, measure that was applied in the last years, according to Spanish Non-Resident Income Tax Law.